manjshank/rmc_week_02_workshop/rmd/burden_of_disease_report.md

 # Introduction

-This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: COUNTRY 1, COUNTRY 2, and COUNTRY 3.
+This document compares the Disability-Adjusted Life Year (DALY) diseases burden for three countries: Democratic Republic of Congo, India, and Nigeria.
 We compare the burden due to communicable, maternal, neonatal, and nutritional diseases (CMNN), non-communicable diseases (NCDs), and overall disease burden for these countries.

 The source data is from the Institute for Health Metrics and Evaluation